AbhishekX2004/BloggersPoint/models/BlogTagPredictor/README.md

 {
   "title": "Your blog title",
-  "content": "The full content of your blog...", "details": true,
+  "content": "The full content of your blog...", "threshold": 0.3,
-  "threshold": 0.3,
   "top_k": 5
 }
 ```
 **Returns**
 - Predicted tags (top-k)
-- Optionally includes detailed scores from each model

 ### `GET /tags`
 > Lists all tags available for prediction